History of SCFN

 For SCCF, an investment in a community-wide fiber network aligns with our mission to improve quality of life in Steuben County by providing schools, government buildings, nonprofits, and local businesses with access to reliable and fast information transferal.

-SCCF owns and manages the Steuben County Fiber Network.
-As of 2018, SCFN employs 160 miles of dark fiber with 160 connections.
+As of 2019, SCFN employs 170 miles of dark fiber with 181 connections.
 In return for its investment, SCCF enjoys a reliable source of funding for its annual operations as well as community grantmaking.
-Check out the interactive map below to see our existing connections.